wilsonsous/README-generator/GENERATEDREADME.md

   * [Tests](#tests)
   * [Questions](#questions)
   # Installation
-  The following necessary dependencies must be installed to run the application properly: a
+  The following necessary dependencies must be installed to run the application properly:
   # Usage
-  ​This application is used for a
+  ​This application is used for
   # License
-  This project is license under the a license.
+  This project is license under the  license.
   # Contributing
-  ​Contributors: a
+  ​Contributors:
   # Tests
-  To run tests, you need to run the following command: a
+  To run tests, you need to run the following command:
   # Questions
-  If you have any questions about the repo, open an issue or contact a directly a.
+  If you have any questions about the repo, open an issue or contact  directly .